-Although I would not recommend peridot for an engagement ring, it makes a great option for large cocktail rings and other jewellery such as pendants and earrings.
+Although I would not recommend peridot for an engagement ring, it makes a great option for large cocktail rings (for occasional wear) and other jewellery such as pendants and earrings.

 Pro Tip: don't shy away from adding this gorgeous gemstone to your collection, just be careful while wearing it.